 The new Maryland Power of Attorney Forms are now available.

 Fiduciary Tax Changes

-New business tax credits: There are two new business tax credits available, the Electronics, or Defense Contract Tax Credit and the Preservation and Conservation Easements Tax Credit.
-See Parts W and X of Instructions to Form 504CR for more information.
+New business tax credits: There are three new business tax credits available, the Apprentice Employee Tax Credit, Qualified Farms Tax Credit, and Qualified Veteran Employees Tax Credit.
+See Parts Y, Z, and AA.